-These instructions describe the upgrade and reversion functionality available in version 19.1.
+These instructions describe the upgrade and reversion functionality available in version 21.4.
 For upgrades from an earlier release, use the Upgrading instructions in the Pulse Secure Virtual Traffic Manager: Installation and Getting Started Guide applicable to the former version.
 Functionality described here might not be present in earlier releases.

-Note: Pulse Secure recommends you backup your configuration as a precaution before upgrading the Traffic Manager.
+Ivanti recommends you backup your configuration as a precaution before upgrading the Traffic Manager.
 Use the System > Backup page to create a snapshot of your current configuration that you can restore later if necessary.

-For further information on upgrading and space requirements, see the Pulse Community Web site:
+For further information on upgrading and space requirements, see the Pulse Community Web site:https://community.pulsesecure.net

-http://kb.pulsesecure.net